 Jay Kornfeld represents companies in commercial creditor and debtor matters, emphasizing out-of-court workouts, restructurings, and Chapter 11 reorganizations.
 Over the years, he has represented clients in diverse industries, including retail, agricultural, grocery, manufacturing, high-tech, telecom, wood products, biotech, commercial and residential real estate, and commercial fishing.
-He is AV-rated and is the former Chair of the Seattle-King County Bar Association Creditor-Debtor Section.
+He is a Fellow of the American College of Bankruptcy.
+He is AV-rated and is a Trustee of the King County Bar Association.
 Chambers USA, an independent directory which researches and assesses law firms and lawyers in America, cited Jay as “highly regarded among his peers for his excellent practice, particularly in general Chapter 11 work, as well as an outstanding negotiator and a creative problem solver . . . a name that instantly springs to mind” and as “attract[ing] garlands for his bankruptcy, loan restructuring and workout engagements across a range of businesses and industries.”

 Representing financially troubled companies in diverse industries, Jay has also developed an expertise in the commercial fishing industry, with involvement in virtually every significant commercial fishing and seafood processing case filed in the Seattle area in the last 20 years.